I7-Examples/Zork/docs/source.txt

 A portable supporter called a rubber welcome mat is here.
 "A rubber mat saying 'Welcome to Zork' lies by the door."
 The description of the mat is "The mat says 'Welcome to Zork'."
 The size of the rubber welcome mat is 12.

+Mat under is a truth state that varies.
+Mat under is usually false.
+After taking, pushing, or pulling the rubber welcome mat: if something (called the thingy) is on the mat begin;
+    say "As the mat is moved, [a thingy] falls from it and onto the floor.";
+    move the thingy to the location;
+    change mat under to false;
+  else;
+     change mat under to false;
+     continue the action;
+  end if.
+Instead of removing something from the mat when mat under is true: print the you can't see message instead.

 An outdoors room called North of House is north of West of House.
 "You are facing the north side of a white house.
 There is no door here, and all the windows are barred."
 South of North of House is nowhere.
 West of North of House is West of House.

 An outdoors room called South of House is south of West of House.
 "You are facing the south side of a white house.
 There is no door here, and all the windows are barred."
 North of South of House is nowhere.
 West of South of House is West of House.